Yamaha MT-03

-The Yamaha MT-03 is a MT series single-cylinder, later parallel twin-cylinder naked motorcycle produced by Yamaha Motor Company since 2006–2014, and 2016–present.
+The Yamaha MT-03 is a MT series naked motorcycle produced by Yamaha Motor Company since 2006.
 It is available worldwide.
+Early models had a single-cylinder engine - following a break in production in 2015 later ones are parallel twins.

 2006–2014

 The first version of the MT-03 was produced from 2006 to 2014.
 Its engine is derived from the XT660R.

 2016–2019

 In 2016, Yamaha reintroduced the MT-03, which is now based on the YZF-R3 sport bike.

 The MT-03 received an update in October 2019.
 This refresh marks the first MT-03 to be made available in the United States.

 2020–2024

 In 2019, Yamaha announced its new 2020 MT-03 edition.
 The new 2020 model now comes with differently tuned rear suspension and new inverted forks; an MT series exhaust; and an LED back-light.
 In addition to this, new items have been added to the multi-function panel making the upgraded dash more user-friendly.
 The bike also has a redesigned split seat.
 The model is expected to be available to purchase early 2020.